Brownfields Redevelopment Program

 Private property owners and companies, non-profit organizations, and public entities are all eligible to receive funding through the City's Brownfields Program.

-The City provides low interest loans to private property owners and grants to non-profit organizations.
+Based on the Phase II ESA, a plan for site remediation/cleanup is developed.
+To implement the cleanup phase, the City can provide low interest loans to private property owners and grants to non-profit property owners.
 Cleanup grants and loans require a 20 percent cost share from the applicant.
 The maximum grant is $200,000; loan maximums are limited to the funds in the loan pool which may be greater than $200,000.
-(Due to budget limitations, no entity can apply for funding cleanup activities at more than three sites.)
 At time of application, applicant must own the site for which it is requesting funding.

 To Apply for Cleanup Funding